publicdocs/uscode/assets/md/titles/usc30/us/usc/t30/ch23/m__us_usc_t30_s1005.md

     (c) __Payments in lieu of minimum work requirements__

-        In lieu of the minimum work requirements set forth in subsection (b)(2) of this section, the Secretary shall by regulation establish minimum annual payments which may be made by the lessee for a limited number of years that the Secretary determines will not impair achieving diligent development of the geothermal resource, but in no event shall the number of years exceed the duration of the extension period provided in subsection (a) of this section.
+        In lieu of the minimum work requirements set forth in subsection (b)(2), the Secretary shall by regulation establish minimum annual payments which may be made by the lessee for a limited number of years that the Secretary determines will not impair achieving diligent development of the geothermal resource, but in no event shall the number of years exceed the duration of the extension period provided in subsection (a).

     (d) __Transition rules for leases issued prior to__  __August 8, 2005__